cytoscape/wineandcheesemap/README.md

 This app is a demo of the sort of functionality that Cytoscape.js allows you to easily add to your webapp.
 This repository is MIT-licensed, like Cytoscape.js itself.

+The data was generated from recommendations in Max McCalman's book, [Cheese: A Connoisseur's Guide to the World's Best](https://www.amazon.ca/Cheese-Connoisseurs-Guide-Worlds-Best/dp/1400050340/ref=sr_1_3?s=books&ie=UTF8&qid=1416109370&sr=1-3).

 ## Project organisation

 This app can be used as an example of how you might structure your modern webapp.
 While this repository may act as a good general reference, you would probably want to tailor and optimise the build configuration files for your project.